 Beekeeping equipment, and Simple Queen Rearing for the Hobbyist.

-I am a 7th year beekeeper, currently using Paradise Honey polystyrene hives.
-Since switching over I have had great over wintering success (100% in the polys) over the last 2 winters.
-I limit my hive treatment to OAV (Oxalic Acid Vapourization) when I 1st get new nucs to ensure the mites are knocked out early.
-My hives currently show no signs of mites after 16 months.
+I am a 8th year beekeeper, currently using Paradise Honey polystyrene hives.
+Last winter, I experienced my 1st winter losses in 3 years due to Nosema but mainly triggered to the bees having really dark honey as their winter stores (Honeydew Honey).
+This was a new experience for me.
+I limit my hive treatment to OAV (Oxalic Acid Vapourization) when I 1st get new nucs to ensure the mites are knocked out early and some essential oil and natural extracts.
 I live with my wife, dog and chickens on a small piece of land, approximately 40km from Whitehorse, Yukon.
 It is located in native “alpine-ish” Boreal Forest with some native Yukon grasslands in the area.
 This habitat offers great spring to early summer forage in abundance (willow, prairie crocus, soapberries, beard-tongue, kinnikinnick, lingonberries, Labrador tea and alpine vetch to name a few), and our roadside has abundant dandelion.
 However, my main nectar flow relies almost exclusively on fireweed.
 I have also been introducing clovers, phacelia and sainfoin to my property to increase the number of frost tolerant forage.

 Craig Smith PhD